 - Ability to make decisions and solve problems

 - Ability to plan, organize, and prioritize work

 - Ability to create and/or edit written reports

 Likes and Dislikes

-Reflect on your previous experiences and think about the what you liked or disliked in each position.
-Understanding your past experiences may provide insights about what you like and impact your future career choices.
+Reflect on your previous experiences and think about what you liked or disliked in each position.
+This process may provide you insights about what you like and affect your future career choices.
 Complete the activity to begin to contemplate your previous experiences.

 After completing all the self-assessment exercises, use the self-knowledge you’ve gained to better inform your career development.

 - Use this chart to record the top interests, values, personality traits, identities, and skills you’ve identified through the previous exercises.
 Use your chart to assess the potential career options you’ve considered, or any careers that may connect to some of your preferences.